Potato curry also known as aloo curry in a white bowl

 • Stir fry until tomatoes break down and turn completely mushy.

-• Then add all the spice powders – garam masala, chilli powder and turmeric.
+• Then add all the spice powders – garam masala, chili powder, turmeric, coriander powder (optional), cumin powder (optional).
 Sauté for 30 to 60 seconds until aromatic.

 • Press cancel.
 Add the potatoes and pour 1 cup water.
-Deglaze the pot by scrubbing the bottom with the spatula to release any bits of food stuck there.
+Deglaze the pot with a spatula to release any bits of food stuck there.

 • Optionally you can also cook your rice in your instant pot by placing your rice bowl over the trivet.
 Use hot water to cook your rice as the cook time for this recipe is only 4 mins.